peurpdapeurp/ndn-lite-android-support-library/README.md

 The main lower level BLE communication functionality offered by the library are scanning for other devices and connecting / communicating with them through BLE unicast connections.

-i) Scanning

 The scanning functionality can be customized, or simply used with default values.
-The parameters of the BLEScanner class are as follows:

-ii) BLE Unicast Actions

 The lower level BLE communication support of the library facilitates communication with BLE devices through a predefined "data transfer" characteristic, which it is expected that the BLE devices being connected